 The game starts off directly before and during the climatic battle of Attack of the Clones, putting you in control of Jedi Master Mace Windu.
 The rest of the game puts you in control of Anakin Skywalker, who, along with Obi-Wan and the rest of the Jedi, uncover a plot by the Seperatists to salvage and exploit the power of the Dark Reaper, an ancient superweapon capable of draining the Force from everything around it.

-Unrelated to the animated series Star Wars: The Clone Wars, which got its own video game tie-in in 2009, Star Wars: Clone Wars: Republic Heroes.
-It is also unrelated to the 2008 video games Star Wars: The Clone Wars: Lightsaber Duels and Star Wars: The Clone Wars: Jedi Alliance.
+Other than a name, characters and time period, it is unrelated to the animated series Star Wars: The Clone Wars, which started production six years later and got its own video game tie-ins, Star Wars: Clone Wars: Republic Heroes, Star Wars: The Clone Wars: Lightsaber Duels and Star Wars: The Clone Wars: Jedi Alliance.

 - Arc Welding: The game bridges together elements from the Star Wars prequels with those of the Old Republic era of the series.
-The Dark Reaper is an ancient superweapon from the latter era, and Anakin is forced to seek the aid of the Force ghost of the Jedi who destroyed it, Ulic Qel-Droma, to learn how to resist the weapons effects and destroy it.
+The Dark Reaper is an ancient superweapon from the latter era, and Anakin is forced to venture to the planet Rhen Var, the final resting place of the Jedi who destroyed the Reaper, Ulic Qel-Droma.
+From Ulic's ghost, Anakin learns how to resist the weapons effects and destroy it.

 - Big Bad: In addition to being one of the leaders of the Confederacy of Independent Systems, Count Dooku is also the mastermind behind the "Rebuild the ancient weapon of mass destruction plot".

 - The AT-XT is a precursor to the AT-ST from the original Star Wars movies.
 Fittingly, the Imperial March plays when you use it in one level.